iiiancampbell/Maplestory-API/README.md

 3. Create cred store in AWS
 4. Add new tables to test
 5. Reevalute whether JWT authentication is most suitable VS oAufh

+# JWT vs oAuth
+- **Use JWT** when you need simple, stateless authentication for your applications.
+JWT is excellent for single-page applications (SPA), mobile applications, and microservices where you need to validate tokens quickly and efficiently without maintaining server-side state.
+- **Use OAuth** when you need to delegate access to third-party applications, require fine-grained access control, or need to provide secure API access.
+OAuth is ideal for more complex scenarios where robust security and permission management are required